WIAMALI/ML-Academy-Project/README.md

     - Most frauds (by percentage) are from client_catg 51, with over 17%..
     - According to the data, client_catg 51 is not safe, and client_catg 12 is probably the safest.

+   This information can be used to identify the category the client belongs to.
+It can also aid in spotting trends or patterns in each client category, which can then be used to inform them on how to avoid or reduce fraudulent activities.

     --------